autobrr/autobrr.com/docs/introduction.md

 3. [Register a nick on your indexer's IRC network](configuration/irc#registering-with-nickserv).

+   This is the common case, but check your tracker's IRC documentation and adjust as appropriate.

 4. [Group a "bot" nick with your real nick](./configuration/irc#grouping-nicks)

 5. Add an [indexer](./configuration/indexers).